Chapter 4

 The forest in which the Mantel thrived was once a vast area of sand dunes built up over millennia along an ancient coastline.

-Deep time blanketed the dunes with soil and vegetation and the gently rolling hills now accommodated a fertile network of freshwater streams and ponds.
+Deep time blanketed the dunes with rich soil and vegetation and the gently rolling hills today accommodate a fertile network of freshwater streams and ponds.

-Three days of steady hiking brought the Abantu to a land with which the Mantel were more familiar.
+Three days of steady hiking brought the Abantu to an area of land with which the Mantel were more familiar.

-Supplies low, they stopped at a large and well stocked pond to replenish.
+Supplies low, they stopped at a large and well stocked pond to replenish, marching along the waterline to find a proper length of shoreline, flat and dry.

-The Mantel watched in awe as the Abantu cleared tough undergrowth and small trees with astonishing speed.
+The Mantel watched in awe as the Abantu immediately began clearing small trees and undergrowth with impressive effeciency.

-Mantel craftsmen made excellent knives of bone and wood, but there was little quartzite in forested regions, and no other rock that was good for knapping and flaking; thus, the Mantel rarely developed tools for chopping tough wood.
+Mantel craftsmen made excellent knives and small axes of bone and wood, but little quartzite was found in the forested regions in which they lived; and since no other rock was good for knapping and flaking, the Mantel had a shortage of effective tools for chopping tough wood.

-Through apprenticeship and training, an izik-kosa learned to knap and flake different stones to specific purposes: extended, killing blades for the javelins; narrow blades for the ula-konto; assorted, smaller blades for knives and sewing tools; as well as other types of ultra-hard tools used for drilling holes, splitting bone, scraping mussels from rock, removing fur from skin or digging in the earth.
+Through apprenticeship and training, an izik-kosa learned to knap and flake stone to a specific purpose: extended, killing blades for the javelins; narrow blades for the ula-konto; assorted, smaller blades for knives and sewing tools; as well as other types of ultra-hard tools used for drilling holes, splitting bone, scraping mussels from rock, removing fur from skin or digging in the earth.

 While still young, Tiuti recognized the cutting edge as only a part of a tool or weapon and spent a lifetime improving the craft of the izik-kosa, inventing new ways to carve wood and grind bone, using either and sometimes both to craft handles that perfectly fit a blade to its purpose.

-The Mantle hooted with pleasure when the Abantu used their long knives and axes to cut away brush in a fraction of the time it would have taken them with their own tools.
+The Mantle hooted with pleasure when the izik-kosa used long knives and axes to cut away brush in a fraction of the time it would have taken them with their own tools.

-Numerous wenya lined the shoreline, but when the horde of two-leggeds arrived, the beasts slithered into the water; however, a single, mighty beast refused to budge.
+Upon their arrival, numerous wenya lined the shoreline, but when the tribe descended and began clearing brush, the beasts slithered into the water; however, a single, mighty beast refused to budge.

-Eku guessed a length of at least three adults lying head to foot.
+Eku guessed the beast was the length of at least three adults lying head to foot.

-The massive tail was plated with waka-waka scales arranged like dark blades.
+The massive tail featured plated scales like dark blades.

-Eku knew that such a beast could not conceive of giving way.
+Eku knew such a beast could not conceive of giving way.

 “Those teeth are longer than my fingers,” Yathi breathed, leaning his shoulder into Eku.

-The two remained wrapped behind the fat trunk of a tree, as close as they were allowed.
+The two remained wrapped behind the fat trunk of a sycamore, as close as they were allowed.

-Eku knew that such jaws would snap the spine of a lion.
+Eku knew that the jaws of such a wenya would snap the spine of a lion.

-Such a giant wenya would simply drag a full grown buffalo into deeper water and drown it.
+Such a giant wenya could drag a full grown buffalo into deeper water and drown it.

-The wenya hissed loud, a sound like Ulayo at her angriest.
+The ruling wenya hissed loud, a sound no unlike Ulayo at her angriest.

 Twitching a tail that would fracture legs.